nhsconnect/NHS-Booking-API/pages/fhir_resources/appointment.md

 keywords: getcarerecord, structured, rest, patient
 sidebar: accessrecord_rest_sidebar
 permalink: appointment.html
-summary: A booking of a healthcare event among patient(s), practitioner(s), related person(s) and/or device(s) for a specific date/time.
+summary: A booking of a healthcare event among patient(s), related person(s) and/or device(s) for a specific date/time.
 ---

 {% include important.html content="This site is under development by NHS Digital, it is advised not to develop against these specifications until a formal announcement has been made." %}